 Teleworking employees shall not host or allow third parties to enter their remote worksite to conduct official University business.
 The University is not responsible for any injury that occurs to a third party at the employee’s remote worksite.
 If an employee violates this prohibition, the employee (or the employee’s liability insurance coverage) may be liable for any costs, claims, damages or judgments brought by an injured third party.

 Employees must clearly and explicitly disclose their intent to telework from a remote worksite that is located in another state on their Teleworking Request form.
-If the telework arrangement is approved, management must notify the Payroll Office of the employee’s out-of-state worksite.
-By accepting such an arrangement, the teleworking employee agrees to be responsible for any additional state taxes, if applicable.
+If the telework arrangement is approved, management must notify the Tax Office of the employee’s out-of-state worksite.
+Out-of-state teleworking arrangements may introduce tax withholding and reporting, unemployment insurance, and workers compensation requirements in the employee’s state of residence, among other considerations.
+Supervisors and business officers should be aware of the general administrative requirements associated with an out-of-state arrangement.
+An eight-week lead time may be required between notification of the out-of-state teleworking arrangement and the start date of the arrangement to avoid state reporting and withholding penalties, interest, and late fees.
+Contact the Tax Office for additional guidance.

 Teleworking is not an employee right, and the University may terminate a telework arrangement at its sole discretion.
 Under state and University personnel policies, the termination of a teleworking arrangement established by management is not grievable through the university grievance process (SHRA or EHRA), nor is it grievable to the State Personnel Commission.